Many Las Artistas members share their knowledge and passion for their craft through a variety of educational and community activities.

 Helen Ellison Dorion became involved with Las Artistas as a student in UTEP’s metals program, where she received her masters degree.
 She is now an adjunct instructor at the New Mexico State University in Las Cruces, teaching introductory metalsmithing and jewelry design.
 A few years ago, Helen instructed students at the Canutillo High School and Anthony High School, which both received a minority outreach grant from Society of North American Metalsmiths.

-A unique aspect of this educational partnership is that students from Metals and Ceramics programs are invited to participate in Las Artistas’ annual Art and Fine Crafts Show every November.
+For the past 20+ years, Las Artistas has maintained an educational partnership with the University of El Paso at Texas.
+A unique aspect of this partnership is that students from Metals and Ceramics programs are invited to participate in Las Artistas’ annual Art and Fine Crafts Show every November.
 Art students are given the opportunity to test their ideas and create art and learn place value on and sell their work.
 It’s a great learning experience for the students, giving them more confidence in themselves and their work.
 The show is a great place for students to make connections with working artists and craftspeople.

 Las Artistas has also partnered with Candie Printz, an El Paso art teacher who established a recycled arts project, called It’s Your World.
 Candie and her students clean up the local desert and use the collected items to make art.
 The best art pieces are then displayed in area art galleries and are available for purchase, with proceeds going to community groups.
 Candie and her students sell their creative and functional items, such as jewelry and planters, at Las Artistas events throughout the year.